brandur/sorg/content/drafts/mongodb.md

 > &mdash; Abraham Maslow, 1966

 While a great idea in theory, I've already shown above how sharding can be disadvantageous when it comes to ensuring consistency.
-Also, in my experience, it's vastly more likely for sharding to be abused than used appropriately.
+Also, it's vastly more likely for sharding to be abused than used appropriately.
 Enthusiastic engineers will inevitably shard prematurely and unwisely, and the darker sides of sharding become apparent immediately:

 * Cross-record ACID guarantees and constraints are gone forever.
 * Data becomes difficult to find and cross-reference because it exists across a